 \subsection{Cyclic graphs}

-In this section, we explain why results of previous section does not hold for arbitrary graphs.
-The main problem is that the forgetting map $\Conf_{\Gr}(M)\to \Conf_{\Gr\setminus v}(M)$ is not a fibrations for non-simplical vertices.
+In this section, we explain why the results of the previous section do not hold for arbitrary graphs.
+The main problem is that the forgetting map $\Conf_{\Gr}(M)\to \Conf_{\Gr\setminus v}(M)$ is not a fibration for non-simplical vertices.
 The simplest examples of non-chordal graphs are cycles $\Cyc_n$ with $n\geq 4$ vertices.
 The corresponding configuration spaces are of the form In contrast with chordal graphs, the pure braid groups for cycles are abelian.
-More generally, we have \begin{prop} For a graph with no $3$-cycles, the pure braid group is a free abelian group generated by the set of edges In particular, we have $\PB_{\Cyc_n}\cong \mathbb{Z}^{\oplus n}$, for $n\geq 4$. \end{prop} \begin{proof} For a triple of vertices $v,w,u$, consider the relation $T_{pr}T_{qr}T_{pq} = T_{pr}T_{qr}T_{pq}=T_{pr}T_{qr}T_{pq}$.
-Since the graph has no $3$-cycles one of the elements in these products would be trivial, so we obtain a commuting relation. \end{proof}
+More generally, we have \begin{proposition} For a graph with no $3$-cycles, the pure braid group is a free abelian group generated by the set of edges In particular, we have $\PB_{\Cyc_n}\cong \mathbb{Z}^{\oplus n}$, for $n\geq 4$. \end{proposition} \begin{proof} For a triple of vertices $v,w,u$, consider the relation $T_{pr}T_{qr}T_{pq} = T_{pr}T_{qr}T_{pq}=T_{pr}T_{qr}T_{pq}$.
+Since the graph has no $3$-cycles, one of the elements in these products would be trivial, so we obtain a commuting relation. \end{proof}